A way to evaluate side gigs without lying to yourself

-Every side gig, tool, or project on this site is evaluated using the same basic process.
+Every side gig, tool, or project on this site is looked at through the same lens, so results stay comparable even when outcomes differ.

-- Not designed to make things look better than they are
+- Designed to make outcomes look better than they are

-If something underperforms, that result is still published.
+If something underperforms, that result is still documented.

 A — Assumptions